 - The foundation

 - A detached garage

 - Other detached buildings, with a separate policy

 Note that flood insurance does not cover cars, boats or other motorized vehicles.
 To cover your vehicles against flooding, be sure to add comprehensive coverage to your auto policy.
 If you rent, you can get a low-cost flood insurance policy that covers only your belongings and furniture.
 The buildings belong to the landlord, so your policy only has to cover what you keep in the home, which is worth an average of $20,000.
 Be sure to purchase coverage long before a big storm heads in your direction.
 Flood insurance policies take 30 days to activate, so a last-minute decision will not be much help.

 How Does Flood Insurance Work in South Dakota?

 The NFIP partners with a long list of private insurance carriers to provide flood coverage for participating communities.
 Not every neighborhood or city takes part in NFIP coverage, so you will have to check with a local agent to find out if your home is in an eligible area.
 NFIP coverage comes with set limits of up to $250,000 for a single-family home, so if your home or business property is worth more, you may only be able to cover a portion of the cost of a total loss with a flood policy.
 Flood insurance pays the replacement cost or actual cash value of the damaged property, up to the limits of the policy.

 Get the Best Quotes on Flood Insurance

 You should always shop around for the best flood insurance quotes.
-A local agent in the Trusted Choice® network can access many different insurance carriers to find the one with the policy and price you need.
-Trusted Choice agents are independent agents, not bound to the offerings of just one company.
+A local agent in our network can access many different insurance carriers to find the one with the policy and price you need.
+Our agents are independent agents, not bound to the offerings of just one company.
 A local agent can help you find customized coverage for your home or business and can advocate for you if you ever have to file a claim.